 While you are self-isolating, you can still expect to receive an automated text message from the Contact Tracing Service on a daily basis to self-report if you have developed symptoms for up to 14 days after your arrival or until you leave the Island, whichever period is shorter.

-you have a negative PCR (swab) test result in Jersey, within 72 hours of your return flight departing from Jersey
+- you have a negative test result from a test conducted in Jersey within 72 hours of your planned departure

 Where absolutely necessary, you may use public transport for the short journey (maximum 1 hour) to travel directly from your accommodation to the harbour or airport.

 As with all passengers, you will be required to wear a mask when travelling through the airport /ports and on your flight / boat and to maintain physical distancing.

 You will then need to isolate according to the requirements of your country of residence.

 If you are not normally resident in Jersey and receive a positive PCR result, you will be required to remain on-Island for the duration of your isolation period.

 Where absolutely necessary and if you do not have any

 symptoms, you can use public transport for the short journey (maximum 1 hour) to travel directly from arrival to your home or accommodation, whilst observing physical distancing advice and not making any detours.
 You must then follow the self-isolation rules.